appcircleio/appcircle-docusaurus/docs/distribute/apple-devices.md

 ### Openning the application on a new Device

-If the application is requested to be opened on a device with a newly added UDID, the application version should be re-signed using the re-sign binary process and the version including the new device should be resubmitted.
+If you need to open the application on a device with a newly added UDID, the application must be re-signed using the re-sign binary process.
+Additionally, the version that includes the new device should be resubmitted.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/apple-device-resign.png' />

-After the 'Resign binary' option is selected, the relevant provisioning must be chosen in the displayed screen.
-After this selection process, Appcircle will re-sign the application.
+After selecting the 'Resign binary' option, choose the appropriate provisioning profile from the options displayed.
+Appcircle will then re-sign the application using the selected provisioning profile.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/apple-device-certificate.png' />